SINTEF/octant-dashboard-turnkey/README.md

 # Octant Dashboard turnkey Docker image and Helm deployment files

+# ⚠️ Project is archived because Octant is not maintained anymore. ⚠️

 This repository provides ready-to-use Helm deployment files and a Docker image to deploy the [Octant](https://octant.dev/) tool in your Kubernetes cluster in a read-only manner.